Ramsey numbers of cycles in random graphs

 as long as $ \delta, \varepsilon \ll \delta'$.
-In the above inequality we used that $N\geq (1-\delta)2n$ for the odd case and that we could find odd cycles of length roughly $k/2$.
+In the above inequality, we used that $N\geq (1-\delta)2n$ for the odd case and that we could find odd cycles of length roughly $k/2$.
 The conclusion is that $\Gamma$ cannot contain a monochromatic copy of $C_{k_1}$, and therefore the colouring of $\Gamma$ is $\alpha'$-odd-extremal, as required.

-The argument changes in a straightforward manner when considering the case of even $n$, so we omit it.
-In any case, the conclusion we get that the red-blue colouring of $E(\Gamma)$ is $\alpha'$-odd-extremal, or $\alpha'$-even-extremal, according to the parity of $n$.
+The argument changes straightforwardly when considering the case of even $n$, so we omit it.
+In any case, the conclusion we get is that the red-blue colouring of $E(\Gamma)$ is $\alpha'$-odd-extremal, or $\alpha'$-even-extremal, according to the parity of $n$.

 \emph{Step 3: Extremal colouring in the random graph.} Now that we have established that $\Gamma$ follows an extremal colouring, we will show that $G$ inherits this colouring.
 We consider a partition $V(\Gamma)=X\cup Y$, with $|X|\geq |Y|$, given by the definition of extremal colourings (red colour inside parts and blue across parts).
 We also consider the partition $V(G)=X'\cup Y'$ given by the union of the corresponding clusters contained in $X$ or in $Y$, respectively.